PritamChakrabortyShuvo/Shell-Scripting/01-Shell_Scripting_Theoritical_Concepts.md

 ## Tip
 - Use **`elif`** for scenarios with multiple exclusive conditions & combine with else to handle all remaining cases.
 # Case Statement in Shell Script
 The case statement in shell scripting is used to execute specific blocks of code based on a pattern match.
-It's an alternative to multiple if-elif conditions and is useful when dealing with multiple discrete values.
+It's an alternative to multiple **`if-elif`** conditions & is useful when dealing with multiple discrete values.